bismofunyens/Duplex-Stream-NodeJS/README.md

 ## Running process.argv

 - cat file.txt | node . -w (this option will calculate and display the number of words in the file)
-- cat file.txt | node . -c (this option will calculate the number of characters in the file)
+- cat file.txt | node . -c (this option will calculate and display the number of characters in the file)

 ## Built With